ArcaneEngineer/ECS-tutorials/part3.md

 const nullPrototype = {};
 ```

+But for now, that's all, folks!

 ### Result

 ![part2_tiny_tanks.png](https://ucarecdn.com/c204fb62-5e6d-43b5-afc4-87980adc47f1/)

-As this was a pure refactoring exercise, our output has is indistinguishable from that of part 2.
+As this was a pure refactoring exercise, our output has is indistinguishable from that of [part 2](https://github.com/ArcaneEngineer/ECS-tutorials/blob/main/part2.md).

 The final code can be found on [github](https://github.com/ArcaneEngineer/ECS-tutorials).

 ## Conclusion

 In this lesson, we've seen how we can begin to generalise he intialisation phase of the ECS, by having it take generalised components and entity archetypes, and turn these into a running system.

-In so doing, our runtime code (as denoted) has become more abstract and a tad more difficult to understand, but the power of our ECS has grown enormously, such that we could already begin to see how it might be used for different games, not only Tiny Tanks.
+The power of our ECS has grown enormously, such that we could already begin to see how it might be used for different games, not only Tiny Tanks.

-Application-specific code become more general and less cluttered, as parts of that code moved into the (denoted) initialisation section (pure data).
-Thus, the _density_ of the different sections of our code has changed.
-This change indicates a shift towards a [data driven design](#).
+In so doing, our runtime code (as denoted) has become more abstract and a tad more difficult to understand, as parts of that code moved into the (denoted) initialisation section (pure data).
+Thus, the _density_ of the different sections of our code has changed, which indicates a shift towards a [data driven design](#).

 In time, all initialisation data will come from data sources, e.g. JSON files or a database, representing either serialised savegames or data produced by game designers, either by hand or by say, a custom-built editor.
+That is one of our medium-terms goals as we continue this series.

 In the next lesson, we will look at further differentiating our two entity archetypes, adding a third archetype, and begin to generalise the second part of our code: runtime updates.